0HANNING2/0HANNING2_jekyll_page/_projects/HW8.md

 title: "Visualization page"
 date: 2024-04-02
 tags: [Data Visualization]
-description: "This post contains interactive visualizations of building usage."
+description: "This is a showcase of interactive visualizations of building usage."
 ---